 Any person who owns, rents, or leases land within or immediately adjacent to the boundaries of the District, any person who resides within the District, the Board of an adjacent District or a Board member or staff member of the District may request an inspection of a groundwater user alleging a violation of these rules and regulations or that such groundwater user is constructing or operating an illegal well.
-Within a reasonable period of time, but in any event, not later than five (5) days following the inspection request exclusive of Saturdays, Sundays, and legal holidays, the land where the alleged violation occurred shall be inspected by a person designated by the District. compliance inspector, upon proper identification and after informing the person in control of the land of the inspector's purpose, is authorized to enter upon the land for the purposes of making an inspection of the alleged violation.
-Entry upon any property for the purpose of the above-described inspections shall not be considered trespass and damages are not recoverable on that account alone pursuant to Neb.
-Rev. Stat. § 2-3232.
+Within a reasonable period of time, but in any event, not later than five (5) days following the inspection request exclusive of Saturdays, Sundays, and legal holidays, the land where the alleged violation occurred shall be inspected by a person designated by the District.
+The District compliance inspector, upon proper identification and after informing the person in control of the land of the inspector's purpose, is authorized to enter upon the land for the purposes of making an inspection of the alleged violation.
 Within 30 days of the inspection, the inspector shall file a report of the inspector's findings in the District office.
 A copy of said report shall be delivered to the alleged violator and to the complainant, if other than the Board, in person, or at their places of residence, or shall be sent to them by registered or certified mail.